- irreversible COX (cyclooxygenase) inhibition.

 The benefits of the willow family were known to Hippocrates but also to African Hottentots and North American Indians

 The first salicylate (salicin) was isolated from Philipendula ulmaria (part of the Spiraea genus as is the willow family) during a search for an alternative to quinine.
 It was an effective analgesic but caused too much dyspepsia for clinical use.
 The German pharmaceutical firm Bayer developed an acetyl compound of salicin, acetyl salicylic acid and marketed it as Aspirin from the genus name (acetyl + spiraea).
 It was also noted to have antipyretic properties During the first World War the allies ignored all German patents and aspirin was widely copied.
 At the end of the war Bayer failed to win the patent back and the name has been with us ever since.
 It has been over used, for example in primary prevention and to try to reduce recurrent miscarriage.
+The use of low dose aspirin in older adults directed towards primary prevention of cardiovascular disease results in no benefit and a higher risk of major haemorrhage.

 - Secondary prophylaxis against further ischaemic events after atherosclerotic ischaemic cardiovascular or cerebrovascular presentations.